wavefrontHQ/wavefront-sdk-java/README.md

 * **Option 2**: [Create a `WavefrontProxyClient`](#Option-2-Sending-Data-via-the-Wavefront-Proxy) to send data to a Wavefront proxy.

-> **Note** : *`WavefrontDirectIngestionClient` is deprecated.
+> **Deprecated implementations** : *`WavefrontDirectIngestionClient` is deprecated.
 But, if you have configured your application to use the `WavefrontDirectIngestionClient`, it still sends data to Wavefront.
 We recommend all new applications to use the `WavefrontClient`.*

 ### Option 1: Sending Data via the WavefrontClient